garrettgu10/Evasion/README.md

 Think you have what it takes to beat Evasion?
 Sync your phones to the Evasion server to outfox your friends in an all-out multiplayer BATTLE - ROYALE!
-In a style reminiscent of the popular maze game Labyrinth, play as the TARGET to outmaneuver your adversaries as they navigate through the maze, or take upon the role of the INFECTED and work together to nab the elusive TARGET before time runs out. <br\>
+In a style reminiscent of the popular maze game Labyrinth, play as the TARGET to outmaneuver your adversaries as they navigate through the maze, or take upon the role of the INFECTED and work together to nab the elusive TARGET before time runs out. <br/>
 <br/>